lsgoulart/another-todo-list/README.md

 _Thank's bro!
 Cheers_ :beers:

+See the online demo here: [https://another-todo-list.herokuapp.com/](https://another-todo-list.herokuapp.com/)

+or

-To run this magnific app you need to clone this repo with:
+Just clone this repo with:

 `git clone https://github.com/lsgoulart/another-todo-list.git`

-Install all dependencies with:
+Install all the dependencies with:

 `npm install`